fastlane/fastlane/README.md

 fastlane appstore
 ```

+When one command fails, the execution will be aborted.

 ### Actions
 There are some predefined actions you can use.
 If you have ideas for more, please let me know.